Moogamouth/Yukikaki/README.md

 # Permaloom
-Node.js package to archive webpages, links, and sources to arweave from urls.
+Node.js package to archive webpages, links, and sources to Arweave from URLs.

 # Usage

 ## .archive([options])
-Archives a webpage and its sources to arweave from options.url.
+Archives a webpage and its sources to Arweave from options.url.

 ### options.url
 `String`
-Url to archive.
+URL to archive.

 ### options.key
 `Object`
-Arweave key object of an arweave wallet.
+Arweave key object of an Arweave wallet.

 ### options.hrefs
 `Bool`